Resetand/textarea-markdown-editor/README.md

 ## Basic Overview

-**Markdown textarea** is a simple markdown UI headless editor using only `<textarea/>`.
-It extend textarea by adding formatting features like shortcuts, invoked commands, and other to make user experience better 🙃
+**Textarea Markdown** is a simple markdown editor using only `<textarea/>`.
+It extends textarea by adding formatting features like shortcuts, invoked commands, and other to make user experience better 🙃

 Essentially this library - just provide textarea Component.
 You can choose any engine for markdown rendering, any layout.
 Can use any existing textarea Component and style it as you prefer